 If you’ve ever had trouble opening a bank account you are probably familiar with Chexsystems.
 But have you heard of EWS?
 Consumers have more than enough consumer reporting agencies as well as government agencies keeping tabs on them.

 The banking industry collaborated to form another consumer reporting agency to compile and report your banking habits.

-Early Warning Services (EWS) is owned by Bank of America, BB&T, JPMorgan Chase, Wells Fargo and Capital One.
+Early Warning Services (EWS) is owned by Bank of America, BB&T, JPMorgan Chase, PNC, Wells Fargo and Capital One.
 Formed to combat fraud in the financial industry, EWS makes it possible for banks to easily exchange information between organizations in order to prevent and combat fraud.